cx18121/burrito-cursor/README.md

-# 🌯 Burrito Cursor
+# 🌯 burrito cursor

-Control your Mac cursor with hand gestures via the webcam — for when your hands are messy from eating.
+Control your Mac cursor with hand gestures via the webcam, for when your hands are messy from eating.

 ## Install